 What Are Perennial Plants?

 Perennial plants grow back in the same location each year, dying in the fall and popping back up in the spring or summer.
-Some perennials will last two to three years, while others can live on for decades.
+Some perennials will last two to three years, while others can live on for decades, making them perfect for front yards.
 Perennials provide a sense of consistency in the garden for gardeners to rely upon, unlike annual plants that bloom then die after one season.

 For many gardeners, perennial plants are appealing in that they become the backbone of your garden – allowing for gardeners to plant supplemental annuals for garden design experimentation and pops of color.
 Perennial plants are the flowers that keep on giving year after year!